-FASB proposes amendments to the amortization period for callable debt securities purchased at a premium has been added to your bookmarks.
+Heads Up—FASB proposes amendments to the amortization period for callable debt securities purchased at a premium has been saved

 On September 22, 2016, the FASB issued for public comment a proposed ASU that would amend the amortization period for callable debt securities purchased at a premium.
 The proposal would shorten the amortization period for such securities to the earliest call date.